 Reptile Habitat and Lighting Guide

 Creating the proper habitat is the foundation of reptile care.
 Unlike mammals, reptiles cannot regulate their own body temperature and depend entirely on their environment for thermoregulation, proper digestion, and overall health.
-This guide covers everything you need to know about enclosures, heating, lighting, humidity, and creating a thriving reptile habitat.
+This page covers everything you need to know about enclosures, heating, lighting, humidity, and creating a thriving reptile habitat.

 Enclosure Types